-An informational community meeting is scheduled for May 2, 2017 at the Kroc Center to discuss the Dig Greenville project.
-View invitation for full details.
+An informational community meeting was held August 29, 2017 at United Community Bank to discuss the Dig Greenville project.
+View the meeting presentation for full details.

 What is a gravity sewer tunnel and why is ReWa using it?